Shohag-Rana/Django_Assignment_6/README.md

 ## Conculation

 In this django project i use jinja2 template to render postgresql backend data into frontend. postgreSQL data are stored into online server https://railway.app/.
 The filter and location search option are included in this project.
 All the data are shows in pagination order.
-Thank you all
+Thank you all the people